gajus/canonical/.README/usage/command_line.md

 npm install canonical -g
 ```

-After that, you can run `canonical` program on any JavaScript, SCSS or CSS file.
+After that, you can run `canonical` program on any JavaScript, SCSS, CSS or JSON file.

 #### Linting